Resistance Is Futile (album): Singles

 The first single, "International Blue", was released as a download on 8 December 2017.
-About it the band said that there's was certain naive energy and "widescreen melancholia" on the song that is reflected through the whole album, comparing it to "Motorcycle Emptiness".
+About it the band said that there was a certain naive energy and "widescreen melancholia" on the song that is reflected through the whole album, comparing it to "Motorcycle Emptiness".
 Furthermore, the album focused on, according to Wire, "[...] things that make your life feel a little bit better.
 Rather than my internalised misery, I tried to put a sense of optimism into the lyrics by writing about things that we find really inspiring", taking inspiration from David Bowie and seen as almost an escape and a wave of optimism, just like the previous album was described.

 The second single, "Distant Colours", was released as a download on 16 February 2018.
 The lyrics were written by James Dean Bradfield, rather than Nicky Wire, and inspired by disenchantment and Nye Bevan's old Labour.
 He said: "Musically, the verse is downcast and melancholic and the chorus is an explosion of disillusionment and tears."

 The third single, "Dylan & Caitlin", was released as a download on 9 March 2018.
 It is a duet between the band and The Anchoress, and stands out as one of a few times Nicky Wire wrote a lyric about something outside of himself.
 Wire said: "[...]
 I wanted to write something a bit character-based, which isn't really me.
 The extreme love and extreme hate that can take part in a relationship from both sides.
 You know us as a band, we've always felt a duty to pass on things that we think are more interesting than we are."

 The fourth single, "Liverpool Revisited", was released as a download on 6 April 2018.
 It is about a day in the city of Liverpool.
 Nicky added that: "It was on the Everything Must Go (anniversary) tour and I got up really early at sunrise to walk around Liverpool, polaroid camera in hand on a balmy day.
 It sounds clichéd I know, but Liverpool in the sun does take on a hypnotic quality, with the Mersey and the stone."

 The fifth single, "Hold Me Like a Heaven", was released as a download on 4 May 2018.
 Wire said that the song was inspired musically by David Bowie's Ashes to Ashes, something that the band wanted to write about, and Nicky thinks that this the closest that the band is going to get, sharing also that lyrics were informed by the work of Philip Larkin.

 The sixth and last single, "People Give In", was released as a single on 27 July 2018.
 Wire described the lyrics as "One of the most open lyrics I've ever written.
 I wouldn't exactly call it a rallying cry, it's more about the idea that at least 80% of life is just really mundane so why don't we all just lower our expectations and try to get to the other side as painlessly as possible."